hasura/graphql-engine/docs/graphql/manual/guides/deployment/digital-ocean-one-click.rst

   :depth: 1
   :local:

-The Hasura GraphQL Engine is available as a One-click app on the DigitalOcean Marketplace.
+The Hasura GraphQL engine is available as a One-click app on the DigitalOcean Marketplace.
 It is packed with a `Postgres <https://www.postgresql.org/>`__ database and `Caddy <https://caddyserver.com/>`__ webserver for easy and automatic HTTPS using `Let's Encrypt <https://letsencrypt.org/>`__.